ISISNeutronMuon/MDANSE/Doc/_build/html/_sources/pages/scattering.rst.txt

 with x', y', z' having values between 0 and 1.
 The primes indicate that the coordinates are box coordinates.
-A jump due to periodic boundary conditions causes x', y', z' to jump by ∓1.
+A jump due to periodic boundary conditions causes x', y', z' to jump by :math:`\pm 1`.
 The set of dual basis vectors **b**\ :sup:`1`, **b**\ :sup:`2`, **b**\ :sup:`3` is defined by the relation